 Innovation will not be coming from the drugs themselves, but from other methods that strive to improve patient outcomes.
 Clinical evidence and combination therapies will have minimal impact on improving treatment, but finding solutions to improve adherence is where the bigger opportunities are in these disease areas.

 Digital’s role in medication adherence

-Payers are going to be pushing for more than a pharmaceutical solution, and will look to the tech challenge to improve medication adherence.
-In fact, there are multiple clinical studies that show text messaging improves medication adherence in chronic disease, including a recent meta-analysis published in JAMA.
+Payers are going to be pushing for more than a pharmaceutical solution and will look to the tech challenge to improve medication adherence.
+In fact, multiple clinical studies show that text messaging improves medication adherence in chronic disease, including a recent meta-analysis published in JAMA.
 Typically, this type of research is initiated by hospitals and universities, not pharma companies.